sevugan-kathiresan/code-book/README.md

     - In addition to Plain JavaScript you can also code React Components
     - In addition to writing code you can also import any arbitrary npm modules.
     - You can also import CSS files from npm.
 E.g. bulma
-4. Capable of persisting data by saving your code and documentation by saving it as a JavaScript file `.js` in to your harddrive.
+4. Capable of persisting data by saving your code and documentation by saving it as a JavaScript file `.js` in to your hard drive.